fbpx

 The service is based around specific goals with children attending a block of weekly therapy sessions.
 Our accredited dog trainer will also attend some sessions to assist our therapists as required.

 In the initial session, you and your child will be orientated to the service.
-Our therapists will work with you to set suitable goals, and your child will be introduced to our trained therapy dog for the first time.
+Our therapists will work with you to set suitable goals, and your child will be introduced to our trained Therapy Dog for the first time.

 At the end of the program, goals are reviewed and you are provided with a summary report that can be shared with your child’s therapy team